sukhjitwadali/full-stack/README.md

 ## Model Logic

 - **Neural Network:**
-  - Uses Brain.js (`NeuralNetwork`) with a simple feedforward architecture.
+  - Uses Brain.js via CDN (`window.brain.NeuralNetwork`) with a simple feedforward architecture.
   - Trains on historical closing prices: each input is `[close]`, output is `[nextClose]`.
   - After training, predicts the next closing price based on the latest value.
 - **Prediction Display:**